blackSyndrome/arcanum/README.md

 ### 5. Merge the Pull Request

-Once the PR is approved, merge your changes into the main branch through GitHub.
+Once the PR is approved, you'll see the comment/s for approval or something that needs to be changed or updated.

 ### 6. Clean up branches